daytoncleancoders/projects/gemcitytechevents/README.md

 Dayton area.

 ## Purpose
 The motto of Dayton Clean Coders has always been _Exploring Patterns, Practices, and Tools for Sustainable Code_.
-Gem City Tech Events is meant to be an opportunity to used these patterns, practices and tools in a non-pressured environment to build a reasonably sized application!
+Gem City Tech Events is meant to be another opportunity to explore these patterns, practices and tools in a non-pressured environment while building a reasonably sized application!

 ## Things to explore:
 * Clean Architectures